-23 Information about the WA State LGBTQ Commission is not included in this map.
+21 Information about the WA State LGBTQ Commission is not included in this map.
 The LGBTQ Commission was established in 2019 by Second Substitute Senate Bill 5356 to improve the state's interface with the LGBTQ community, identify the needs of its members, and ensure there is an effective means of advocating for LGBTQ equity in all aspects of state government.
-The Task Force plans to engage the Commission in 2020 to understand their perspectives.
+The Commission is still forming, and the Task Force plans to engage Commissioners in 2020 to understand their perspectives.
 More information will be included in the Task Force's final proposal to the Governor and Legislature, which is due by July 1, 2020.